Last updated on October 27th, 2018 at 01:33 pm

 In any case where the accused has appeared and otherwise met the conditions of bail, no bond therefor shall be used to satisfy fines and costs unless agreed to by the person who posted such bond.

-However, be aware that if the charge is alcohol-related, you won’t be released until you’re sober, which will depend the blood alcohol content, or how drunk you are.
+However, be aware that if the charge is alcohol-related, defendants won’t be released until they’re sober.
+That depends the blood alcohol content.

 The next court date depends on the type of charges.

-For misdemeanor charges, for most cases, the next court date will be a trail date.
-However, for DUI and other drug cases, the next court date will pertain to hearing the evidence regarding any blood tests, breath tests, and other evidence of the like.
+For most misdemeanor charges, the next court date will be a trail date.
+For DUI and other drug cases, the next court date will pertain to hearing the evidence regarding any blood tests, breath tests, and other evidence of the like.

 For a felony charges, there will be a preliminary hearing and then a Grand Jury hearing.